staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 ```

+This also means your developer experience when using PHP version specific language features in code being analyzed with PHPStan should improve over time.

 These are only a few examples of my current state of mind.
 I am pretty sure we will shape new ideas after iterating on the problems involved and the solutions we come up with.

 ### How can you support my effort?